 2. Create an intuitive thinking system

 Intuition is more powerful than intellect.
 To listen to your intuition, you have turned up the volume of your intuition so you can sense the messages from your intuition and hear your inner voice.
 Before you can pay attention to your intuition, you first have to be able to listen to it amid the dissonance created by your busy life.
-You have to slow down and listen, which often requires solitude.
+You have to stop, slow down and listen, which often requires solitude.
 One of the primary reasons that some people are more intuitive than others is that they actually hear to their gut feeling instead of dismissing or doubting it.
 By the way to do that is through intuitive breathing.

 Another way is to try something new for 30 days.
 When a contrary belief about yourself surfaces (like I’m not good enough), ignore it and drop down into your intuition which is present in your gut.
 Get a “sense” of the belief.
 Decide whether the belief true or false?
 If it is false, then reject it by not giving it attention.
 Create a true sense of “I am good enough.”
 Take that sense and send it to your heart.
 Once there an honest emotion will form the belief like “I feel worthy to be good enough.”
 Once you have the sense and real emotion, then go to your thoughts and think good of yourself.
 Repeat this process whether a negative belief surfaces in your head.